kcskier/k3s-cluster-demo/01-demo-basics/01-demo-basics.md

 - This Pod is running, but there is no way to access it, since no ports are forwarded or mapped.
 - If this Pod was to crash, it would have to be manually restarted.

-This is where a deployment and a service will help us.
+This is where a Deployment and a Service will help us.
 We'll tackle each one separately, starting with a deployment.

 ## 2. Running a Deployment

 A Deployment manages Pods for you.
 It creates ReplicaSets, handles scaling, and replaces dead Pods.
-We've modifed our original Manifest yaml to include a deployment:
+We've modified our original Manifest yaml to include a deployment:

 ```yaml
 apiVersion: apps/v1 # Changed to include Deployments